 Study 1 Design:

 The experiment involves two groups of subjects.
 The first group is the “workers” who perform in a math addition task for four rounds.
 In the last round, they choose among three different payment schemes: self-tournament, other tournament and piece rate.
-The workers will be paid based on a randomly picked round.
+The workers are paid based on a randomly picked round.

 Study 2 Design: